brentyi/tyro/docs/source/examples/03_config_systems/02_overriding_yaml.rst

         """.strip()

         if __name__ == "__main__":
-            # Convert out YAML config into a nested dictionary.
+            # Convert our YAML config into a nested dictionary.
             default_config = yaml.safe_load(default_yaml)

             # Override fields in the dictionary.